Urmi Engineer Willoughby

 A Primer for Teaching Women, Gender, and Sexuality in World History, with co-author Merry Wiesner-Hanks (Duke University Press, 2018).

-“Domesticated Mosquitoes: Colonization and the Growth of Mosquito Habitats in North America,” in Marcus Hall and Dan Tamir eds., Mosquitopia: The Place of Pests in a Healthy World (Routledge Press, under contract).
+“Domesticated Mosquitoes: Colonization and the Growth of Mosquito Habitats in North America,” in Marcus Hall and Dan Tamir eds., Mosquitopia: The Place of Pests in a Healthy World (Routledge Press, 2021).

-“Race, Health, and Environment,” in Stephanie Foote and Jeffrey J. Cohen eds., The Cambridge Companion to the Environmental Humanities (Cambridge University Press, under contract).
+“Race, Health, and Environment,” in Stephanie Foote and Jeffrey J. Cohen eds., The Cambridge Companion to the Environmental Humanities (Cambridge University Press, 2021).

 “Globalization and the Exchange of Medical Knowledge and Practice in Asia,” editor of special issue of The Asian Review of World Histories (February 2018), with Kelly H. Jones.